kyma-project/cloud-manager/docs/user/tutorials/01-40-aws-vpc-peering.md

-# Create VPC peering in AWS
+# Create VPC Peering in AWS

 This tutorial explains how to create a VPC peering connection between a remote VPC network and Kyma in AWS.
-The tutorial assumes that the Cloud Manager module is enabled in your Kyma cluster.
 Follow the steps from this tutorial to create a new VPC network, and VM, and assign required permissions to the provided Kyma account and role in your AWS account.
 If you want to use the existing resources instead of creating new ones, adjust variable names accordingly and skip the steps that create those resources.

+## Prerequisites

+* The Cloud Manager module enabled in your Kyma cluster
+* Configure the AWS CLI [AWS documentation] (https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html).

 ## Steps <!-- {docsify-ignore} -->

 1. Set the default AWS CLI profile.
-If you haven't configured the profile yet, see the [AWS documentation] (https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html).
+If you haven't configured the profile yet, see the
     ```shell
     export AWS_PROFILE={PROFILE_NAME}
     export AWS_DEFAULT_REGION={REGION}
     ```

-2. Create trust policy document
+2. Create a trust policy document
     ```shell
     export PRINCIPAL_PROFILE_AWS_ACCOUNT_ID=194230256199
     export USER_NAME=cloud-manager-peering-dev